woutersf/requestador/README.md

 * name: a unique identifier for a listener
 * method:  POST/GET/SOCKET/AMQP
 * uri: The socket channel "testchannel" or a certain uri "/testuri" on the current domain.
+  * foramqp this is in the format "QUEUE:key:exchange"
+  * e.g. /queue/someQueueName:#.be.test.key:requestador.topic
-* senders_csv: a comma separated list of SENDER ID's.
+* senders: a comma separated list of SENDER NAMES eg(DOPOST,DOSOCKET,DOAMQP).

 ## Senders ##
 Senders are configured in senders.inc